 We also regularly enjoy this butter chicken with our Butternut Squash Chickpea Curry shown above!

 Making this recipe without dairy

 Needless to say, butter is an important ingredient for Indian butter chicken.
 But our son can’t eat dairy, so we had some adapting to do.

 First, we found a good recipe to use as a starting point.
 We looked at several, and wound up finding this recipe from Averie Cooks to be the launching point for our cooking project.
 To make it dairy free:

 - Butter substitute: I really like the Earth Balance Buttery Spread as an alternative to dairy butter.
 I have found it works fine in most dishes that call for butter, and it definitely works well here.
 I have used a bit less of the butter than Averie calls for.

 - Nondairy cream: The butter chicken sauce gets thickened with cream.
 We use coconut milk creamer with good results.
+We also have used the Silk Dairy Free Soy Creamer.
 You can try other nondairy options and see how it goes.